 The significance of the individual parameters is extensively documented in the enSuite online help, which is why parameterization is only addressed as an example in this document.
+Parameters intended for special applications are also described in the online help.

 Accessing the online help